bickralf/testtask/documentation.md

     +-- documentation.md     - this documentation
     +-- ejabberd
         |
-        +-- files             - all files used for provisioning ejabberd +-- manifests         - a single puppet manifest for provisioning ejabberd +-- ejabberd_slave
+        +-- files             - all files used for provisioning ejabberd, especially config files +-- manifests         - a single puppet manifest for provisioning ejabberd +-- ejabberd_slave
         |
-        +-- files             - all files used for provisioning ejabberd slave +-- manifests         - a single puppet manifest for provisioning ejabberd slave +-- haproxy
+        +-- files             - all files used for provisioning ejabberd slave, especially config files +-- manifests         - a single puppet manifest for provisioning ejabberd slave +-- haproxy
         |
-        +-- files             - all files used for provisioning haproxy +-- manifests         - a single puppet manifest for provisioning haproxy +-- prosody
+        +-- files             - all files used for provisioning haproxy, especially config files +-- manifests         - a single puppet manifest for provisioning haproxy +-- prosody
         |
-        +-- files             - all files used for provisioning prosody +-- manifests         - a single puppet manifest for provisioning prosody +-- scripts
+        +-- files             - all files used for provisioning prosody, especially config files +-- manifests         - a single puppet manifest for provisioning prosody +-- scripts
         |